Prachyaatan/synthpy-by-Prachya/README.md

   $$ V = argmin_v  \left( \frac{1}{T_0}\Sigma_{t=1}^{T_0} \left( Y_{1t}- \Sigma_{j=1}^JW^{\`}Y_{0t}\right)^2 \right)^{1/2} $$

+## Technical details
-For technical details, the computation of synthetic control is a nested optimization problem (with W, V), hence,  W is optimized using [cxvpy](https://www.cvxpy.org/) package and V is optimized using [scipy optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html#module-scipy.optimize) function with Nelder-Mead as default method.
+1) the computation of synthetic control is a nested optimization problem (with W, V), hence,  W is optimized using [cxvpy](https://www.cvxpy.org/) package and V is optimized using [scipy optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html#module-scipy.optimize) function with Nelder-Mead as default method.

+2) Confidencial interval is constructed by aggregating the treatment effect (difference between actual and synthetic) over all leave-on-out (LOO) samples, a baseline analysis but with one control unit dropped.
+With the LOO samples, its mean and standard error will be computed to create the interval with $\alpha$ confidence level

+3) Two-tail interval for hypothesis test is constructed using a permutation of place which is created by assigning the treatment to one control unit in period prior to the actual treatment, (e.g. for 10 control units and 5 place year there will be 50 permutation of placebos).
+The treatment effect will then be tested against the interval from these placbos, intuititively, treatment effect is significant if it is statistically differents from the placebo effect.

 ````